What is Signal? How does it work?

 What Are Tags?

-You can then apply those tags to generic items in events, especially custom registration statuses and custom registration properties for use in Certain Signal.
+- Tags can be applied to generic items in events, especially custom registration statuses and custom registration properties for use in Certain Signal.

 Setting Tags Up for an Account